alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 <h3>Pair programming changes how you hire</h3>

-This is not bad in itself, but it may exclude certain anti-social or even misanthropic geniuses with very high individual skill weightings from joining you organization.
+This is not bad in itself, but it may exclude certain anti-social or even misanthropic geniuses with very high individual skill weightings from joining your organization.

 10x Engineers glow on the surface, but if they leave, they could take your product's success with them.

 Though a healthy pairing culture may preclude the hiring of a certain breed of irascible genius 10x Engineers, it is still the best way to provide literally constant upskilling opportunities to all developers on the project.

-<h2>Breadth-first Codebase Familiarity</h2>

-Devs talk shop.
-The conversations that take place organically during pairing and exploring the codebase lead to a healthy breadth-first familiarity with the entire codebase with good pairing rotations.

-However, this means developers may be slightly less specialized.
-Both a blessing and a curse, depth-first specialization and familiarity in certain parts of the codebase can boost developer efficiency for tasks in those areas.
-Without pair rotations, it often happens that one developer develops a deep familiarity, a kind of intellectual marriage, to one part of the codebase that they solo-coded at some point.
-Other developers begin avoiding that area, happy to just let the original author handle any issue that arises in their personal enclave of the codebase.

-This kind of specialization is efficient but dangerous.
-It is efficient in the short term to just let Dr. I-Wrote-this-Code whip out bug fixes, but in the mid to long term, this often causes idiosyncratic, ad hoc and quirky code.
-Isolation breeds individuality, and in a codebase individuality is really quirks.
-A quirky codebase is the last thing you want.

-This can of course be offset with intentional user story rotations.

 <h2>A thousand little experiments</h2>

+Major positive architectural changes begin with quickly spiked experiments that require a rabbit hole.
+Developers fear that pair programming prevents them from executing on these experiments because they need to get the buy-in of their pair to execute on them.

 Many developers dislike pair programming.
-Many developers have never paired in a disciplined way.
+Many developers who have paired have not paired in a disciplined way.

 They were served burnt pizza and now they've decided they don't like pizza.

-Major positive architectural changes begin with quickly spiked experiments that require a rabbit hole.
-Developers fear that pair programming prevents them from executing on these experiments because they need to get the buy-in of their pair to execute on them.

 Proper pairing methodology should allow every developer to complete their thought and run their experiment without interruption.
 This methodology, [Mobbing RPG](https://github.com/willemlarsen/mobprogrammingrpg), is the best one I've found yet for enabling experimentation.
 It divides roles into [Navigator](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/theNavigator.pdf), [Driver](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/theDriver.pdf), and [Archivist](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/theArchivist.pdf).